Beshario/beshario.github.io/_posts/2023-11-18-My Journey Building My First Robot.md

 ## Conclusion

-This experience has taught me that the journey in robotics is about **continuous learning and experimenting**.
-To those dreaming of building their own robot: start with what you have and learn as you go.
-The journey is challenging but rewarding.
+This experience has taught me that picking the right components from the start is very important, and gets more expensive as the product advances in development.